Sophie Ikenye: Career

 She applied for a position at the BBC World Service in London which was looking for three presenters from East, West and South Africa, and got the job.
-In 2009 she started presenting Focus on Africa (Radio Version) which she did for three years before the program went onscreen in 2012 where she still followed it and remains one of the main presenters of the show.
+In 2009 she started presenting Focus on Africa's radio edition, which she did for three years before the program went onscreen in 2012 where she continued to present it, and remains one of the main presenters of the show.

 In her media and journalism career, Ikenye has covered key events in Africa, including the 2011 Nigerian presidential elections, the Libya crisis and led the coverage of the 2013 Kenyan elections.
 She has interviewed more than 10 African presidents and other prominent personalities.